Irish tech company Openet acquired in €155m deal

 Openet, which prior to the acquisition was one of the largest privately-owned software companies in the Republic with revenues of about $70 million, also has offices in the US, Malaysia and Brazil and a global customer base.

-“We have been on a 20-year journey in Openet to build a business of which we can all be proud,” said Mr Hogan, Openet’s chief technology officer.
+“We have been on a 20-year journey in Openet to build a business of which we can all be proud,” said Mr Hogan, who serves as the company’s chief technology officer.

 “In recent years, we have built new 5G products which are recognised worldwide for their innovation and modern open, cloud-native architecture.
 We all look forward to the combined technology strengths of Openet and Amdocs creating new opportunities for service providers at this exciting time of 5G adoption,” he added.